Dorvin House

 Dorvin House, near Hahnville, Louisiana, was built around 1840 to 1850.
 It was listed on the National Register of Historic Places in 1990.
 It has also been known as Mollere House and as Rosedon.

+The house is a transitional style with elements of both local French architecture but also influenced by national American styles.
 It is a one-and-a-half-story house built of cypress and briquette entre poteaux (brick between posts) construction.
 The house is of Creole style, with Creole features including: